Kyren223/server/nixosModules/eko-tos.md

 This service is the official public instance of Eko, operated by Kyren223 at `eko.kyren.codes`.
 Other independently operated instances may exist but are not affiliated with, endorsed by, or responsible to us.

 These Terms apply exclusively to the official public instance.
 Reuse of these Terms by other instances is discouraged, as doing so may result in inaccurate representations or legal confusion.
+You should create your own terms.

+## 12. Severability

+If any provision of these Terms is found to be unenforceable or invalid under applicable law, that provision shall be limited or eliminated to the minimum extent necessary, so these Terms shall otherwise remain in full force and effect.

+## 13. No Waiver

+Failure to enforce any right or provision under these Terms shall not constitute a waiver of such right or provision.